Rajat-Maloo/Fake-News-Detection-using-Machine-Learning/README.md

 To deploy the model as a web application to make it accessible to users.
 # Data:

 The project uses the Fake and Real News Dataset, which contains more than 20,000 news articles labeled as fake or real.
-The dataset is available on Kaggle and is used as the primary data source for the project.
+The dataset is available on Kaggle and is used as the primary data source for the project(https://www.kaggle.com/competitions/fake-news/data).

 # Methodology: